-A solo exhibition of drawings and films of performances at White Rainbow by Aki Sasamoto (b.
+A solo exhibition of drawings and films of performances at White Rainbow, Fitzrovia, London by Aki Sasamoto (b.
 1980, Kanagawa, Japan).
 The artist’s first presentation at a UK gallery.

 Based in New York, Sasamoto works in performance, sculpture, dance, and whatever other media required to get her ideas across.
 Sasamoto’s performance/installation works revolve around gestures on everything and nothing.
 Her installations are careful arrangements of sculpturally altered found objects, and the decisive gestures in her improvisational performances create feedback, responding to sound, objects, and moving bodies.
 The constructed stories seem personal at first, yet oddly open to variant degrees of access, relation, and reflection.

 At White Rainbow, Sasamoto presents a selection of drawings realised during three of her major performance installations to date.
 These are: Wrong Happy Hour, JTT, New York (2014); Yield Point, The Kitchen, New York (2017), and Delicate Cycle, SculptureCenter, New York (2016).
 While all originating in New York, where the artist lives and works, iterations of these projects subsequently travelled to art institutions in Japan and Brazil, among others, where Sasamoto also realised performances and drawings.
 During her performances, Sasamoto draws on whatever she has to hand.
 These works, referred to by the artist as diagrams, are almost akin to musical notations or a score – a way of getting her ideas down while thinking aloud.
 Typically, during the course of an exhibition by Sasamoto, she will stage a number of performances, realising a drawing each time, which then will go on to form part of the installation.
 While similar, the drawings contain the particularities of each performance.
 As physical objects, they outlast the performance or installation of which they become part.